-It took me almost nine years, but I have finally found new appreciation for Siem Reap.
-My first visit… Well, it wasn’t pretty.
+It took me almost nine years, but I have finally found new appreciation for Siem Reap – because of the lovely Angkor Palace Resort Spa.
+My first visit to Cambodia… Well, it wasn’t pretty.

-During the four days I spent in the country, I got trapped in a public bathroom with a huntsman spider the size of a SMALL CHILD… I was sexually harassed by a group of police officers and upon leaving the country, our taxi driver managed to crash the car not once, but twice while I was clinging on to a broken seat belt for dear life.
+During the four days I spent in the country, I got trapped in a public bathroom with a huntsman spider the size of a SMALL CHILD.
+And upon leaving the country, our taxi driver managed to crash the car not once, but twice while I was clinging on to a broken seat belt for dear life.

 That was depressing.